 A landing page can have multiple definitions, depending on your area of expertise: the URL destination of your ad, a page specially designed to collect e-mail addresses (lead gen type of page) by offering something in exchange (e.g., ebooks, icons, etc.), an entirely separate page from your website that was designed to make a specific action (e.g., sign-up).

 For most analytics tools, though, a landing page is the first visited page of a session.

 As the metric name suggests, the landing page is the start page where the visitors first land on your website - and it is not necessarily the home page.

 Various analytics tools may call a Landing Page different names: Start Page, Entry page, or Entrance Page.

 People land on your website through different pages - e.g., a product page or a specific blog post.

-By analyzing the Top Starting Pages in your Visitor Analytics dashboard, you can easily see:
+By analyzing the Top Start Pages in your Visitor Analytics dashboard, you can easily see:

 - The well-ranked pages of your site.
-If you do not run any campaign, the starting pages drives organic traffic to your site, most likely.
+If you do not run any campaign, start pages drive organic traffic to your site, most likely.
 Therefore, you can identify what type of content is well-indexed in search engines and across the web and re-iterate its structure and direction across the other pages of your site.

-- The trends.
-If there is a new trend across the web in terms of topics or products, and people just started to look for it, you may see a spike in visits for the pages that match the trend as well.
+- Trends.
+If there is a new trend across the web in terms of topics or products, and people just started looking for it, you may see a spike in visits for the pages that match the trend as well.
 If this is the case, you can optimize the page for the trend and run a promo or a viral campaign.